DaniBedz/todo/README.md

 ### Planned fixes:

+- Delete button always deletes the first task in the list(?!)

-- Update tasks on dropdown selection (e.g, choose a priority from the selector, it updates the value in the array)
+- render() method selects the correct selector options based on the value in the array

 - Fix padding on Chrome (webkit)